jinsoo601/rn-keyboard-sticky-view/README.md

 # rn-keyboard-sticky-view

+Add your own component inside this lightweight KeyboardStickyView, whether it be TextInput, Buttons, or who knows what!
+Supports both Android and iOS.

 This component accomplishes the desired outcome using `KeyboardAvoidingView` provided by `react-native`, without the complicated animation code.

 ## Preview